100% tax compliance with smart e-Invoicing 100% tax compliance with smart e-Invoicing

 Until 30th April 2023, there was no time limit fixed by the GST system or the GST law to generate e-invoices.
 From 1st May 2023 onwards, the government announced that taxpayers with Annual Aggregate Turnover (AATO) equal to or more than Rs.100 crore must generate e-invoices for tax invoices and credit-debit notes within 7 days of invoice date, failing which such invoices and CDNs will be considered non-compliant.
 However, the 7-day rule wasn't implemented.

 Instead, from 1st November 2023, the government mandated businesses with an AATO of Rs.100 crore or more to report all tax invoices, credit notes and debit notes to any notified IRP within 30 days from the date of issue of the document.
-This does not apply to taxpayers whose AATO is less than Rs.100 crore.
+Later, as per the 5th November 2024 advisory issued on the GSTN portal, the time limit of 30 days for reporting e-Invoices on IRP portals has been extended for taxpayers with an AATO of Rs.10 crore and above.
+To provide sufficient time for taxpayers to comply with this requirement, the changes would come into effect from 1st April 2025 onwards.

 Process of getting an e invoice